9:30 AM Sundays

 These classes are designed for those who are considering Christianity for the first time, for those who are new or are returning to the Episcopal Church after a long absence, and for members who simply want to know more about our church.
-Offered on average once or twice a year, Inquirer’s Classes provide a safe place where questions are encouraged, the Christian faith is explored, and the traditions of the Episcopal Church are examined.
+Inquirer’s Classes provide a safe place where questions are encouraged, the Christian faith is explored, and the traditions of the Episcopal Church are examined.

 HOME GROUP BIBLE STUDIES

 Bible studies take place throughout the year in Home Group settings as well as weeknight meetings at the church.
 Past bible studies have explored the Acts of the Apostles, the Creation stories, and the Book of Psalms.
 Bible studies at CHT look at a book’s historical roots, the community for which it was written, and how it affects our lives today.
-For more information about Home Group bible studies, please see the Home Groups page.
+For more information please call the office at 215-567-1267.